Matrice-io/ReactJS-intermediate-UnicornBlog/README.md

 ## 1. GUIDELINES :

 ## Stack :
-React JS (you can use libraries such as MUI)
+React JS / CSS (you can use libraries such as MUI or SASS)

-## Teams :
-2 persons

 ## Project management :
 Scrum (we recommend that you use Trello)

 ## Delay :
-5 days
+4 days

 ## Deliveries :
     * repository on gitlab/github
+    * Trello (screenshots)
     * link of the online website (we recommend that you use GitHub Page)
-    * Trello (screenshots)

 ______

 ## 2. Specs (features) :

 ## Wireframes :
-voici les wireframes, le rendu visuel attendu n'est pas important dans un premier temps :
+voici les wireframes, elles sont simples, c'est parce que le rendu visuel attendu n'est pas important dans un premier temps :
 ![wireframe1](./React-1.png)
 ![wireframe2](./React-2.png)
 ![wireframe3](./React-3.png)